stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 During the course of building and using my NAS I discovered a couple of interesting things that I was not expecting to see.

  * **Drives spin down:** I was quite surprised to see that the drives on the ICH10R will power down.
 This was not something that I was expecting, but was happy to see.
 Just setting the regular power controls in Windows will allow your system to turn off the hard drives when they haven’t been used for a while.
 Doing this will not only save your electric bill, but will also increase the life span of the hard drives.
  * **Full network saturation:** To be honest I was expecting 40-50MB/sec, and I would have been able to live with that.
 However I often see network transfers moving at 70-80MB/sec!
 Fully saturating my gigabit network.
-Of course a lot of this speed is due to the SMB2 performance, so don’t expect to see these speeds on XP or Linux machines.
+Of course a lot of this speed is due to the <abbr title="Server Message Block 2.0">SMB2</abbr> performance, so don’t expect to see these speeds on XP or Linux machines.
  * **Low power consumption:** The whole system only consumes 68 watts when the hard drives are powered down and the server is just sitting idle.
 I can probably reduce this even further with an undervolt and more aggressive power saving, but it isn’t worth the trouble.
 I sleep quite well knowing my NAS is costing me less than that light I left on in the kitchen.

 ### Final tinkering and optimizations